The Attractions of Sagano Bamboo Forest in Arashiyama, Kyoto

 This article gives you plenty of information about the forest, and some activities you can do in Arashiyama, including access and hotels that we recommend.

-- 1 Two reasons why the bamboo forest attracts people
+- 1 Bamboo forest in Arashiyama, Kyoto attracts people

-The bamboo forest represents Japan’s beauty throughout the year, and many Haiku – a form of very short poetry in three phrases – uses bamboo or the bamboo forest to express kigo (a phrase referring to a particular season).
+And, Bamboo forest in Arashiyama represents Japan’s beauty throughout the year, and many Haiku – a form of very short poetry in three phrases – uses bamboo or the bamboo forest to express kigo (a phrase referring to a particular season).

 So, let’s start finding the two reasons why the bamboo forest attracts both Japanese and Foreign people!